JackelinRodriguez/fs-journal/quizzes/week01.md

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+The term `CSS` stands for Cascading Style Sheets.
 ```

 **6.** What are the three components that makeup a `CSS` rule? <br> Example: